-Clayman has invented more than a dozen devices for performing minimally invasive surgery.
-He has published more than 400 articles in peer-reviewed journals.
+Clayman has invented more than a dozen devices for performing minimally invasive surgery and he has published more than 400 articles in peer-reviewed journals.

 Speakers Bureau Topics